 - 3/4 cup Swerve brown sugar replacement (packed)

-- 1 tablespoon cinnamon (I like the roasted cinnamon)
+- 1 tablespoon ground cinnamon (I like the roasted cinnamon)

 - 1 1/2 teaspoons ground ginger